NVSL/QuadClass-Resources/labs/Flight/README.md

 Tuning yaw is easier because it's more forgiving, since the amount of force yours can apply to the yaw axis is relatively small.
 You probably don't need an D term, and I find the P and I terms are pretty forgiving.

+### Trim

+The calibration of your IMU is never perfect, and you will probably find that your quadcopter tends to drift/flop to one side.
+Adding a trimming mechanism can help with this.
+"Trimming" means adding a small, fixed offset to the controls (or the sensor readings) that can be adjusted in real time from the remote.
+The D-pad of buttons is great for (actually built for) this.
+It needs to be very easy to use -- it's not unusual to adjust trim while the quadcopter is airborne.
+You probably only need to trim pitch and roll, and the D-pad is very intuitive for them.
+If you want to be able to trim yaw as well, use the knob.

 ### Testing in All Together